psevestre/openid-fapi/Financial_API_JWT_Secured_Authorization_Response_Mode.md

 1. The signature of the JWT is validated using the JWK set of the expected issuer.
 Note: the client MUST obtain the JWK set from local data and MUST NOT follow the `iss` claim of the JWT to obtain key material.
 This is done to prevent DoS (see Security Considerations)
 1. The JWT's `iss` claim MUST matches the expected `iss` value of the local state (as stored with the client's local state before the authorization request was sent).
 1. The JWT's `aud` claim MUST match the client_id the client used to request the authorization.

+The client MUST NOT process the grant type specific authorization response parameters before all checks suceeded.

 ## 5. Security considerations